microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 }
 ```

-Here is an example of the results for `DialogFlowUseCases` in Visual Studio test explorer:
+Here is an example of the results for `DialogFlowUseCases` in Visual Studio Test Explorer when the test is executed:

 ![BookingDialogTests](../../../docs/media/CoreBot.Tests/BookingDialogTestsResults.png)

 ## Using Mocks

-[WIP]

 Mocks allow us to configure the dependencies of a dialog and ensure the are in a know state during the execution of the test without having to rely on external resources like databases, LUIS models or other objects.